 4. Set Pet Policy

 Did you know that 61% of tenants in the USA have pets?
 It is a big portion of the market you don’t want to miss.
-Additionally, tenants with pets tend to have higher wages and more set lifestyle.
+Additionally, tenants with pets tend to have higher wages and a more set lifestyle.

-However, you should also take into account a possible damage, which pets might cause.
+However, you should also take into account possible damage, which pets might cause.
 To reduce the risks, you can set a pet deposit.
 In your rent details indicate a sum, which, in your opinion, will be enough to cover the unexpected expenses.

 5. Write a Detailed Property Description

 Don’t be shy to show the advantages of your property!
-Spend 7-10 minutes to tell your prospect tenants, why your housing is unique and what advantages it has.
+Spend 7-10 minutes to tell your prospective tenants, why your housing is unique and what advantages it has.
 Distinguish the benefits of your property that will satisfy your most desirable renters.
 Point out the slightest details of your real estate, which can set it apart from the rest.

 Writing a good description is definitely worth the effort because it will bring you, suitable tenants.
 However, you should be precise and create a realistic image of your dwelling.
 Your description should not be misleading, so don’t make any overpromises.
 Be honest and balance out the drawbacks with positives.
 No housing is perfect, so don’t hesitate to mention the flaws right away!
 This way you will attract the right people to your property and avoid mismatching your tenants’ expectations.

 We highly recommend you not to copy someone else’s property listing and use it as your own.
 Be unique.
-Even if you have a couple of properties in the neighborhood, don’t use same ad template each time.
+Even if you have a couple of properties in the neighborhood, don’t use the same ad template each time.
 An original and warm listing would attract much more attention than the most elaborate template.
 Following these simple rules will make your listing stand out and, as a result, might significantly reduce your vacancy rates.

 Good rental description example:

-Enjoy large old-fashioned house with an exquisite style.
+Enjoy a large old-fashioned house with an exquisite style.
 Perfect for a family rental, it will satisfy the most demanding tenant and become your family nest.
 All its 3 rooms are full of light.
 A fireplace will warm you up on a chilly night.
 The house was recently renovated but still requires certain exterior renovations.
-The place is in the quiet and serene location removed from the major highways.
+The place is in a quiet and serene location removed from the major highways.